-Members of the Libertarian Party of Pennsylvania (LPPA) elected new leadership at their 2015 Annual Convention in Bridgeport, PA, on Saturday.
-The new team will continue to advance the LPPA’s mission of smaller government and lower taxes as the Commonwealth, and the nation, prepare for the 2016 election cycle.
+Members of the Libertarian Party of Pennsylvania elected new leadership this past weekend at their 2016 convention in Philadelphia.
+The new team will continue to advance the LPPA’s mission of smaller government and lower taxes as the Commonwealth, and the nation, look to the November presidential election.

 Shawn Patrick House (Lancaster County) will serve as chair of the LPPA.
 Daniel Richardson (Northampton County) will serve as the party’s eastern vice chair.
 Bill Sloan (Cumberland County), Karla Felty (Schuylkill County), and Richard Schwarz (Philadelphia County) were re-elected as western vice chair, secretary, and treasurer, respectively.

 The elections came during an exciting convention weekend, the highlight of which was a debate among multiple candidates vying for the nomination of the national Libertarian Party for president.
 Candidates at the debate included former New Mexico governor Gary Johnson (the Libertarian Party’s 2012 nominee for president), Marc A. Feldman, Darryl W. Perry, and Derrick M. Reid.
 In a first for the LPPA, the event was broadcast live over the internet.

 Additional attendees included Carla Howell, political director for the national Libertarian Party, and other Libertarians from across the country.
 Many attendees, particularly first-time attendees, were enthusiastic about the opportunity to have one-on-one access to presidential candidates and party leadership during the convention weekend.